 A ways farther up the road, I pulled over into a nice area off the main road and let the dogs out.
 I found a grocery bag full of nettle (creamy nettle soup, anyone?).
 Then I picked another grocery bag full of burdock and burdock roots.
 I know burdock is good for lots of things, but I need to research what exactly I want to make with this haul!
 Probably a burdock tincture.

 A little walking around the area yielded a ziplock baggie full of rose hips.
 It’s funny, I had tried to pick some at a lower elevation, and they would barely come off the branch!
 Up here, though, they pulled off so easily.
 I’m dying to try to make some rose hip jam or syrup.
 Rose hips have a crazy amount of Vitamin C, and are so good for boosting immunity (as well as tasting good)!
 Fun fact, children actually helped pick these in Europe during WWI in order to make rose hip syrup to prevent scurvy.
+I have more about rose hips here.

 I need a lot more rose hips to make a decent amount of syrup!
 Rose hips are sweeter and better tasting after a few frosts, so they are best to reserve for fall foraging.
 Maybe I’ll get a bunch on our hunting trip at the end of the month.